 - Contact IPO for an appointment with an advisor or a peer advisor who has studied abroad themselves

-- Check our study abroad advising schedule for drop-in advising hours
+- Check our peer advising schedule (Spring 2014) for drop-in advising hours

 - Watch for announcements of study abroad information fairs and small group presentations sponsored by IPO

 - To be eligible for study abroad, a student must be at least 18 years of age and have completed one semester and at least 15 credits at time of application.

 - All participants in UMass Dartmouth study abroad programs must be matriculated students and registered for credit.

 - Criteria to be considered "in good standing" at UMass Dartmouth, including, but not limited to:

 - Minimum GPA of 2.5 (for semester or academic year) or 2.0 (for summer) at time of application

 - Review of Student Conduct History.
 Student Conduct History is provided to the International Programs Office by the Office of Student Conduct and Dispute Resolution.

 How to choose the best study abroad program for you